A. The approving authority shall accept as being from an approved source the homemade foods specified in §B of this regulation when the foods are:

 D. If the approving authority finds a person to be in violation of any provision of this regulation, the approving authority:

-(1) Shall take action against a misbranded or adulterated food at a farmer's market, bake sale, or public event in accordance with Health-General Article, §§21-211, 21-253, and 21-254, Annotated Code of Maryland; and
+(1) Shall take action against a misbranded or adulterated food offered or sold under this regulation in accordance with Health-General Article, §§21-211, 21-253, and 21-254, Annotated Code of Maryland; and

-(2) May determine that homemade food produced by the person is not from an approved source.
+(2) May determine that food produced in a private home kitchen by the person is not from an approved source.